-Architecture 1 – (Architecture Foundation a) (0·5)
+Architecture 1 - (Design Processes a) (0·5)

 This unit is designed to introduce students to architectural design standards, concepts, specifications, domestic applications of energy efficiency concepts, the design process, design briefs, Australian drawing standards, presentation and layout methods.
 Students will be introduced to industry standard Architectural software (Autodesk Revit Architecture) and will build 3 dimensional solutions to introductory exercises.
 They will learn the fundamentals of building materials and their properties and preliminary sketching techniques.

-Architecture 2 – (Architecture Applications) (1·0)
+Architecture 2 - (Architectural Design (1·0)

 Students will further develop their design and building information modeling (BIM) skills and investigate different architectural styles while working through a range of design problems.
 Students will investigate site planning and energy consumption in buildings of various functions.
 Students will investigate the impact of social demographics and changing human needs in communities, innovation in building materials and processes and economic considerations in building design and construction.
 Students will develop lighting and rendering skills to be able to colour print their work for display and portfolio.

-Architecture 3 – (Architecture Foundation b) (0·5)
+Architecture 3 - (Design Processes b) (0·5)

 This unit provides an opportunity for students to be more self-directed and to physically construct architectural models, produce drawing sets and high quality renderings of their own solutions to an architectural design problem.
 The theoretical focus will be on developing a deeper knowledge and understanding of contemporary social and cultural aspects involved in the study of architecture and of innovative building materials and processes.

-Architecture 4 – (Architecture Advanced a) (0·5)
+Architecture 4 - (Town Planning and Urban Design a) (0·5)

-Architecture 5 – (Architecture Major Project) (1·0)
+Architecture 5 - (Innovation and Design (1·0)